-The "influential" designation is intended to be applied to information sparingly.
+The "influential" designation is intended to be applied to information only when clearly appropriate.

 DOJ components should not designate information products or types of information as influential on a regular or routine basis.
 Nor should DOJ components actually place an "influential" label in the title page or text of an information product.